DamianPala/pyrepogen/README.md

 The next step is to run Pyrepogen with path where a repository will be generated:

 ```
-pyrepogen <path to repo you want to create>
+pyrepogen <path where you want to generate repo>
 ```

 > Always specify paths with double quotes when you type space - " " in it!
+>
+> In this specified path the directory named with repo-name parameter will be created.

 When your config file is not in your current working directory or it has a different name, you can specify it using `-c` option:

 ```
-pyrepogen <path to repo you want to create> -c <path to config file>
+pyrepogen <path where you want to generate repo> -c <path to config file>
 ```

 #### Config file parameters